-It’s true, there are a myriad of ways to care for your shoes but whether you have five pairs or fifty pairs of shoes or more, these 5 simple tips will help you effectively choose, care for, organise, protect and easily access your shoes so you can enjoy wearing them for years to come.
+It’s true, there is a myriad of ways to care for your shoes but whether you have five pairs or fifty pairs of shoes or more, these 5 simple tips will help you effectively choose, care for, organise and protect your shoes so you can enjoy wearing them for years to come.

 1. Try Before You Buy

-It is all about comfort, support for your feet and feeling good whilst wearing your shoes!
+It is all about comfort, support for your feet and feeling good while wearing your shoes!.

 Shoes also need to be worn.
 The old adage 'wear your shoes in' comes to mind.
 If you haven’t worn a pair of shoes for over a year or longer, check that the rubber heel tab and leather soles haven't dried out, or cracked or disintegrated - simply by flexing the sole.
 This damage can be caused by a lack of air circulation in your wardrobe, bedroom or place of storage, not wearing your shoes or simply because the storage method is unfavourable such as cardboard and plastic shoe boxes.

 Make a habit of conditioning the shoe if you only wear them occasionally (particularly if they are leather), or wear your shoes around the house to warm up and solidify the glue in the shoes so that they have a better chance of staying in-tact for longer.

 Dressy shoes have thin soles that will wear down easily - and this is known as ‘Dancer’s Sole’.
 The preventative measure here is to add a thin layer of protective rubber particularly if you plan on wearing your shoes frequently (like work shoes) or your favourite pair of heels to extend their wearability and their longevity.

 It truly is effective when you store like-colours together.
 It is easy to see and choose the pair you need, at a glance, and when the occasion arises - and it looks stylish!